-Step 2, Gather & Organize Your Data: Make sure your financial information is organized so that your current financial position is clear.
+Step 2.
+Gather & Organize Your Data: Make sure your financial information is organized so that your current financial position is clear.
 If you've been working through the previous features in this series, you've already done this (refer to your Net Worth Statement and Cash Flow Planner).
-If not, do so as you address each of the six areas of personal finance current financial position.
-Are you meeting your goals,
+If not, do so as you address each of the six areas of personal finance Step 3.
+Analyze Your Situation: Look at your current financial position.
+Are you meeting your goals, or are you falling short?